 - NPS Survey Follow-up – Detractors (<=6): Send this email as a response to all customers who completed your NPS survey with a score of <=6

-There is a huge amount of potential business waiting to be earned by companies who effectively use email marketing.
-These tips will help you get started, but there is always more improvement to be found.
+There is a massive amount of potential business waiting to be earned by companies that effectively use email marketing.
+These tips will help you get started, but there’s always room for improvement.